-Park scientists will reintroduce three frog populations to encourage genetic diversity and help ensure the health of the species.
-Tissue samples will be analyzed to provide a deeper understanding of the frog’s genetic structure within Yosemite.
-Thanks to these efforts, wildlife managers are developing more effective conservation tools.
+Park scientists reintroduced three frog populations to encourage genetic diversity and help ensure the health of the species.
+Tissue samples were analyzed to provide a deeper understanding of the frog’s genetic structure within Yosemite.
+Thanks to these efforts, wildlife managers were able to develop more effective conservation tools.

-This project also supports youth engagement through a weeklong amphibian-conservation program for middle-school students, in addition to internship opportunities for older students.
+This project also supported youth engagement through a weeklong amphibian-conservation program for middle-school students, in addition to internship opportunities for older students.